Last Looks: The Christmas Tree

 So, theoretically, if the bags of money from the mayor are CDBG grant funds, Miss Mavilda would be required to follow specific reporting metrics about how the money is being used.

-And those reports would be reviewed by the city or county and the federal government.
+And those reports will be reviewed by the city or county and the federal government.
 Many people not doing their jobs here.

 Well, here's the thing, Frosted Nebula.